GPlates/GPlates/doc-python-api/pygplates_introduction.rst

      # Import the pyGPlates library.
      import pygplates

-     # Load the coastline features and rotation model.
+     # Load the coastline features and rotation file(s) into a reconstruct model.
-     coastline_features = pygplates.FeatureCollection('coastlines.gpml')
-     rotation_model = pygplates.RotationModel('rotations.rot')
+     reconstruct_coastlines_model = pyglates.ReconstructModel('coastlines.gpml', 'rotations.rot')

      # Iterate from 200Ma to 0Ma inclusive in steps of 10My.
      for reconstruction_time in range(200,-1,-10):

+         # Reconstruct the coastlines to the current reconstruction time.
+         reconstruct_coastlines_snapshot = reconstruct_coastlines_model.reconstruct_snapshot(reconstruction_time)

-         # Create the output filename using the current reconstruction time.
+         # The filename of the output file to contain the reconstructed coastlines at the current reconstruction time.
          reconstructed_coastlines_filename = 'reconstructed_coastlines_{0:0.2f}Ma.shp'.format(reconstruction_time)

-         # Reconstruct the coastlines to the current reconstruction time and save to the output file.
+         # Save the reconstructed coastlines to the output file.
-         pygplates.reconstruct(coastline_features, rotation_model, reconstructed_coastlines_filename, reconstruction_time)
+         reconstruct_coastlines_snapshot.export_reconstructed_geometries(reconstructed_coastlines_filename)

 .. _pygplates_introduction_why_use_pygplates: